CurricularAnalytics/CurricularAnalytics.jl/README.md

 Additional tutorials can be found at [CurricularAnaltyics](http://curricula.academicdashboards.org).

 ## Installation
 Installation is straightforward.
-Enter Pkg mode in the Julia REPL by typing `]`, and then typing:
+Enter Pkg mode in the Julia REPL by typing `]`, and then type:
 ```julia-repl
 (v1.0) pkg> add CurricularAnalytics
 ```